 8/30/2009 (links, photos, and videos updated; and text proofread on November 23, 2018)

-If you read some of the “mainstream” accounts of Ted Bundy, you would think this rapist/murderer/Republican was some sort of Heisman Trophy winning American sports hero, or a young, up-and-coming politician ready to run for President.
+If you read some of the “mainstream” accounts of Ted Bundy, you would think rapist/murderer/Republican Ted Bundy was some sort of Heisman Trophy winning American sports hero, or a young, up-and-coming politician ready to run for President.

 “Take care of yourself, young man.
 I say that to you sincerely; take care of yourself, please.
 It is an utter tragedy for this court to see such a total waste of humanity as I’ve experienced in this courtroom.
 You’re a bright young man.
 You’d have made a good lawyer, and I would have loved to have you practice in front of me, but you went another way, partner.
 Take care of yourself.
 I don’t feel any animosity toward you.
 I want you to know that.
 Once again, take care of yourself.”

-Bundy ultimately confessed to at least 30 murders (though many believe the number exceeds 100) of women in Utah, Idaho, Colorado, Florida, and Washington State.
+Bundy ultimately confessed to killing at least 30 women (though many believe the number exceeds 100) from 1974 to 1978 in seven states, including Utah, Idaho, Colorado, Florida, and Washington State.
+He raped many more.

 The confirmed victims from the Seattle-area are Brenda Baker, Brenda Carol Ball, Georgeann Hawkins, Lynda Ann Healy, Donna Gail Manson, Denise Naslund, Janice Anne Ott, Susan Elaine Rancourt, and Karen Sparks, who survived with severe brain damage.
 Bundy raped and murdered Roberta Kathleen Parks of Corvallis, Oregon.